 Location: On Orcas Island.
-Campsites are on the W side of Deer Point at the SE corner of the island, 1 nautical mile S of Olga.
+Campsites are on the west side of Deer Point at the southeast corner of the island, 1 nautical mile south of Olga.

-Hazards: Currents in Obstruction and Peavine Passes may attain 3 to 7 knots.
-Current flows E on the flood.
-Tide rips E of Obstruction Island.
+Hazards: Currents in Obstruction and Peavine passes may attain 3 to 7 knots.
+Current flows east on the flood.
+Tide rips east of Obstruction Island.

 Sites: 10, no specific CMT site

 Overflow: Contact ranger if unable to locate a campsite